rust-lang/rust-forge/src/compiler/prioritization/procedure.md

 #### Summarize stable/beta nominations

 - Add them to the agenda explaining:
-  - Who is the author of the PR
+  - Who the author of the PR is
-  - Who is the assignee
+  - Who the assignee is
-  - What issue fixes, it is a regression? what's the priority?
+  - Which issue fixes, it is a regression? what's the priority?
   - Why was it nominated
   - Add other important details